 The following section looks at each of these routes into the public domain more closely.

 As of 2019, copyright has expired for all works published in the United States before 1924.
 In other words, if the work was published in the U.S. before January 1, 1923, you are free to use it in the U.S. without permission.
-As an example, the graphic illustration of the man with mustache (above) was published sometime in the 19th century and is in the public domain, so no permission was required to include it within this book.
+As an example, the graphic illustration of the man with mustache (below) was published sometime in the 19th century and is in the public domain, so no permission was required to include it within this book.
 These rules and dates apply regardless of whether the work was created by an individual author, a group of authors, or an employee (a work made for hire).

 For works published after 1977, if the work was written by a single author, the copyright will not expire until 70 years after the author’s death.
 If a work was written by several authors and published after 1977, it will not expire until 70 years after the last surviving author dies.

 The Renewal Trapdoor